BIATeam/BIADocs/docs/30-DeveloperGuide/50-BIAToolKit/50-CreateCRUD.md

 * After generation, on Angular folder, go to navigation file (*navigation.ts*) and rework **path** property (delete *examples*).
 * On front side, when compilling angular project, if **import** are not used (mostly on model), deleted its to avoid errors.
 * Traduction is not already implemented, so **i18n** files (fr.json/en.json/es.json) must be completed with missing labels.

+## Delete previous CRUD generation
+In case of you want previous generation:
+* in first, select the Dto file <br>
+* then, click on 'Delete previous generation' button

+## Delete annotations
+After generations, if you want to clean code, you can choose to delete annotations.
+Be carreful, because in this case, <u>**you can't regenerate or delete previous features generated**</u>.
+But you can continue to generate new features.